NONRESIDENT HUNTERS

 All licenses that a nonresident has to obtain.

-Q. I’m on military leave and when I joined the military, I was a resident of PA.
-Can I hunt in WV without a license?
+Q. I’m on military leave and when I joined the military, I was a resident of Pennsylvania.
+Can I hunt in West Virginia without a license?

 No.